Top 10 Attractions in Cairo

-Cairo attractions draw millions of visitors to Egypt every year, and for good reason.
+Cairo attractions and especially the most famous sites in Cairo draw millions of visitors to Egypt every year, and for good reason.
 Over and above the Giza Pyramids, Cairo is also home to many other incredibly popular Egyptian attractions, such as the Egyptian Museum for example.
 Additionally, visitors can explore ancient churches and mosques, some of which are among the most revered in the world.
 Besides all the wonderful historical sites, Cairo, as a city, also tends to grow on people.
 It has a really special sort of charm that you won’t find anywhere else in the world.
 It is a hectic city; it is a chaotic city, but it is also an enchanting city.

 Let’s take a look at what most visitors consider to be the top 10 Cairo attractions: